 Podoconiosis is diagnosed clinically.
-Diagnosis is based on clinical features, patient history and exclusion of other causes of lymphadenitis.
+Diagnosis is based on clinical features, a careful patient history and the exclusion of other causes of lymphadenitis.

 What is the differential diagnosis for podoconiosis?

-Podoconiosis differential diagnosis includes other causes for elephantiasis:
+The differential diagnosis includes other causes for elephantiasis, such as:

-- Lymphatic filariasis.
-This is found at lower altitudes.
-Swelling is often first noticed in the groin and then descends.
-It is usually unilateral and stops above the knee.
+- Lymphatic filariasis is found at lower altitudes — swelling is often first noticed in the groin and then descends.
+It is usually unilateral and stops above the knee

 - Endemic Kaposi sarcoma